rorygrieve/team-topologies-notes/notes.md

 ### Reverse Conway Maneuver
 - Ensure the communication lines between teams matches the desired architecture
   -  E.g. to achieve a microservice architecture it's better to have a database developer in each subteam rather than a separate database team which all teams talk to
-- *"Team assignements are the first draft of the architecture"* - Michael Nygard
+- *"Team assignments are the first draft of the architecture"* - Michael Nygard

 ### Team-Scoped Flow
 - Microservice example: App Dev --> API Dev --> DB Dev